American Federation of Teachers’ Randi Weingarten Walks Back Earlier Support of Vaccine Requirement for Educators

 # # #

-Children’s Health Defense is a 501(c)(3) non-profit organization.
+Children’s Health Defense® is a 501(c)(3) non-profit organization.
 Our mission is to end childhood health epidemics by working aggressively to eliminate harmful exposures, hold those responsible accountable and establish safeguards to prevent future harm.
+We fight corruption, mass surveillance and censorship that put profits before people as well as advocate for worldwide rights to health freedom and bodily autonomy.
 For more information or to donate to CHD’s ongoing lawsuits, visit ChildrensHealthDefense.org.